isabellaflores/ceserverj/README.md

 # Running the Server
 1. Open a command prompt (Win+R then type "cmd")
 2. Type "cd Desktop"
-3. Type "java -jar ceserver.jar"
+3. Type "java -jar ceserverj.jar"
 4. The server will now be listening on the default port, 52736.

 # Connecting to the server